matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

    the server should not return node information under `rooms` nor should it return _any state events in this room_.
 NB: state events which _point to_ this room should still be included.

-The response body remains unchanged from the client format with the exception of a `version` field added to each room object under `rooms`.
+The response body remains unchanged from the client format.
-Servers MUST use this field to determine how to decode the events in `events`.
-If the room version is unknown, the server may ignore these events/rooms.
 Servers are unable to verify the auth chain of the returned events as they are typically not joined to the rooms returned.
 Servers MUST NOT persist these events in any potential room DAG that may be created if the server were to join the room.
+The decision to use stripped state events instead of the actual events was made because:
+ - Clients just care about the data, and servers shouldn't be persisting the unverified events in the DAG, meaning data like `prev_events` and `auth_events` would be useless.
+ - Events deserialise differently based on the room version which would need to be injected into the response if we decided to use full events.
+In addition, because this endpoint returns events from multiple rooms then servers would need to partially deserialise the event to extract the `room_id` field to work out which room version to use.
+This is bad because it relies on the `room_id` field never changing in a future room version.

 Sending server behaviour:
  - When walking the spaces graph, if the server is not joined to a given room, remember the `via` server names and the room ID.